Coronavirus (COVID-19): Business support

 Further guidance is also available at GOV.UK (external link).

-From 18 May 2020, everyone who is showing coronavirus symptoms is eligible to book a swab test to find out if they have the virus.
+Everyone who is showing coronavirus symptoms is eligible to book a swab test to find out if they have the virus.
 People can register for a test on the NHS website (external link).

 Essential workers (external link) are prioritised for testing.
 If you are an employer of essential workers, then you can offer tests to the following: